nickproud/Easy-TCP-Server/README.md

     }

 ```
+The program above starts a server and then subscribes our 'server_OnDataIn' method to the server's 'DataReceived' event.
+When the event fires, we are able to access properties concerning the incoming TCP data in the 'DataReceivedArgs.'
+Each instance of 'DataReceivedArgs' contains the channel on which the data was received.
+As you can see in the example above, we are checking the contents of the incoming message.
+If the message is equal to "CLOSE", we are using the 'Close()' method on the current channel to close the client's connection to the server.

 ## Ports and Host Addresses
 By default, any server will listen on the localhost IP (127.0.0.1) on port 12400.
 If you want to change this for any server instance, you can do so in the static 'Globals' class.
 Otherwise, you can use the overloaded constructor for the 'Server' that passes the IP and Port explicitly.